yueyue200830/MeetHere/README.md

 #### Unit Test

 For backend, use IDEA to run all tests.
+It is located at 'backend/src/test' folder.

-For fronend, enter:
+For fronend, it is located at 'fronend2.0/tests/unit' folder.

+ enter:
 ```bash
 npm run test:unit
 ```